Computing Isomorphisms between Products of Supersingular Elliptic Curves: Computing -dimensional isomorphisms

 \subsection{Completion of matrices of isogenies}

 In this section, we investigate the following question: given two isogenies $\varphi_{11}, \varphi_{21}$, can we compute isogenies $\varphi_{12}, \varphi_{22}$ such that the matrix $(\varphi_{ij})$ is an isomorphism.
-First, we give a necessary and sufficient criterion for the existence of such isogenies $\varphi_{12}, \varphi_{22}$.
-When this criterion is satisfied, we provide an algorithm to compute them.
+We give a necessary and sufficient criterion for the existence of such isogenies $\varphi_{12}, \varphi_{22}$, and we provide an algorithm to compute them.
 First we state a useful lemma.